 Rents determined at special reexaminations shall be made effective as noted in the next section.

-When a family qualifies for an earned income disallowance, the date for their next regular reexamination shall be permanently adjusted to be 12 months following the date that the income disallowance began.

 Families reporting zero income will have their circumstances examined according to the special reexamination section until they have a stable income.
 Regular or recurring monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose shall be considered income.

 Procedures: